Bryanhalambeck/expense-analysis/README.md

 - Tracks monthly spend trends to spot spikes or seasonal patterns
 - Detects purchases on weekends or U.S. holidays
 - Visualizes spending concentration by employee, vendor, and transaction
-- Highlights individual outliers for deeper investigation
+- Highlights outliers for deeper investigation

 ---